mc-wiki/minecraft-mod-heywiki/README.md

 ### Data pack and custom server support

 Data pack and custom server authors can now use `heywiki:identifier` and `heywiki:translation_key` in `custom_data` component to provide custom namespace and name for an item.
 However this only accounts for custom items.
+For 1.20.4, you can populate these fields directly in NBT.

 You need to use the method above to register a new wiki with a custom namespace using resource pack.
 If it is not feasible to ask your players to download a resource pack, we can also ship it with the mod itself.